lfp722/Euclidean-Vector/README.md

     <td>Single-argument Constructor</td>
     <td><code>explicit euclidean_vector(int)</code></td>
     <td>
-      A constructor that takes the number of dimensions (as a int) but no magnitudes, sets the magnitude in each dimension as 0.0. <br>
+      A constructor that takes the number of dimensions (as an int) but no magnitudes, sets the magnitude in each dimension as 0.0. <br>
       You can assume the integer input will always be non-negative.
     </td>
     <td>